 What is Dynamics 365?

-Dynamics 365 Follows a “Common Data Model”
+What is Microsoft Dynamics 365 “Common Data Model”?

 Usually, it is the case with enterprise software that the foundation, that is the data handling techniques and the database format itself is specific and often unique to the software with which it will be used — thereby restricting the application’s compatibility with other external apps that you may prefer using.